 Here’s what separates a modern PMS from an expensive spreadsheet.

-Pillar 1: Distribution that actually syncs
+1. Channel Manager: Distribution that actually syncs

 There’s a massive gap between having a channel manager and actually thriving with it.